Academic Policies and Procedures

 Repetition Of Courses:

-The highest grade of the repeated course will be computed in the student’s Grade Point Average (GPA), but all attempts will be listed on the transcript.
+Any student who retakes any course does so with the understanding that only the best grade of the repetition will be computed in the student’s grade point average (GPA), but all attempts will be listed on the transcripts.
 If a student chooses to audit a course, it will not be considered a repeat or counted in the GPA.
-This does not apply to grades earned at other colleges.
 It is important to note that other colleges may count all grades for repeated courses when arriving at a GPA.
 It is the students’ responsibility to acquaint themselves with the policy of the college(s) to which they plan to transfer.

 Visit https://rockvalleycollege.edu/academics/testing-center/placement-requirements for details on determining placement.

 Rock Valley College defines Credit for Prior Learning (CPL) as learning obtained outside of the traditional college classroom.
 All potential students, from high school to returning adult, may benefit from Credit for Prior Learning.
 Credit for Prior Learning can provide you with the opportunity to receive credit for these past learning experiences, save money on tuition, and accelerate the completion of your educational goals.
+Credit may be earned through several methods, including credit through exams, military experience, work experience, and skills-validation.
+Some such methods include AP, CLEP, Dantes/DSST, International Baccalaureate Diploma Program, IL State Seal of Biliteracy, and other licenses.
 Visit https://rockvalleycollege.edu/academics/testing-center/credit-for-prior-learning/index for details.